Shalaby1022/Self-Driving-Autonomous-Car/README.md

 ## Hardware Prototype

-We have also developed a hardware prototype using Arduino C, servo motors, ultrasonic sensors, and Bluetooth module (HC-05).
+We have also developed a hardware prototype using Arduino C, servo motors, ultrasonic sensors, and a Bluetooth module (HC-05).
 The prototype features:

+- **Obstacle Avoidance**:
-- **Obstacle Avoidance**: Autonomous navigation around obstacles.
+  - **Functionality**: Autonomous navigation around obstacles using ultrasonic sensors to measure distances and make decisions.
+  - **Details**: The car measures distances to obstacles and navigates around them autonomously.
+If an obstacle is detected within a certain range, the car stops and decides the best direction to avoid it.

+- **Bluetooth Control**:
-- **Bluetooth Control**: Manual control for testing and development purposes.
+  - **Functionality**: Manual control of the car via Bluetooth for testing and development purposes.
+  - **Details**: Allows manual control of the car using Bluetooth commands (e.g., forward, backward, left, right, stop).
+This feature is especially useful during the testing and development phases.

+- **Voice Control**:
+  - **Functionality**: Voice commands to control the car's movements.
+  - **Details**: Enables control of the car using voice commands.
+The car responds to commands for moving forward, backward, left, right, and stopping.

+- **Ultrasonic Sensing**:
+  - **Functionality**: Measures distances to obstacles and adjusts movements accordingly.
+  - **Details**: Uses an ultrasonic sensor to measure distances to obstacles.
+The sensor helps in determining the best path when an obstacle is detected on either side of the car.

 ## Presentation

 For an overview and detailed explanation of our project, please refer to our presentation:

 - [Autonomy Mobility Fusion Presentation](https://drive.google.com/file/u/4/d/1Lekqfe0vgKUBpHBO0uA8bYuV-UjQzoSc/view?usp=drive_web)

+The presentation includes run and test case videos for each simulation and the hardware prototype, demonstrating the functionality and performance of our autonomous car in various scenarios.

 ## Conclusion